 If you are more into desserts, you can sign up to learn how to make those perfect fluffy macarons.

-If you have ever wondered how to make the perfect croissant, there is no better place to learn than taking a Parisian bread making class in Paris.
+If you have ever wondered how to make the perfect croissant, there is no better place to learn than taking a Parisian bakery tour in Paris.

 Fun Fact: Most people think that croissants are originally French, however the origins date back to the “Kipferl” from Austria, which means crescent in the Austrian German language.
 When they were introduced in France, the name was changed to the French meaning of crescent, “croissant”.